 2022 from around the 3rd week in January - Snowdrops (Galanthus) at the Gardens below.
 We tell you where to see the best displays snowdrops, including woods and family walks near me and you!

 Did you know the Scientific name for Galanthus means milk flower.
 These lovely flowers are among the first to raise their heads in the New Year, when it is warm they release a fragrance.
 Look carefully at the snowdrops to see their green markings on the inside.

 Did you know that soldiers were so enchanted by snowdrops that they brought them back from the Crimean War battlefields to plant in their gardens (1853 - 1856).

 Snowdrop collecting has now become very popular with some snowdrop bulbs selling for over £600.
 There are many varieties of snowdrops and some are shown below.
 Thousands of people look for places to see the snowdrops and we are pleased to list around 100.
 So get out and about perhaps with your camera - you will not be disappointed.

-For a list of Snowdrop Gardens open under the National Gardens Scheme - click here
+For a list of Snowdrop Gardens open under the National Gardens Scheme and for other charities - click here

 If you love visting gardens let us send you our 2022 Garden Holiday brochure which features tours not only in the UK but worldwide too! click here